microsoft/WhatTheHack/032-MLOpsFromScratch/Coach/02-UnitTesting.md

 ## Solution

-1. If you haven’t already done this in [Challenge\#1](01-TimeSeriesForecasting.md), create and setup a new project in Azure DevOps

-    1. Download and extract `Data_and_Code.zip` from Teams Channel

-    2. [Create new service connections](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) in Project Settings for your Azure ML service and Azure Subscription using service principal

-    3. Make sure your Azure ML workspace is configured for the project.
+1. Make sure you have created a new project in Azure DevOps, created new service connections and have Azure ML workspace configured for the project using config.json file.
-       - **HINT:** Add workspace details in `config.json`.
-You can download it from portal too.
-       - **HINT:** Alternatively, add workspace details through Azure DevOps pipeline variables.

 2. Write a Python snippet to validate that AdventureWorks data is indeed downloaded and extracted into Data folder.
 Do a preview of file count in the data folder.
 Additionally, you could also pick a csv file visualize the data.
     - **HINT:** It is encouraged to leverage the Python Script task using the pipeline task manager in Azure DevOps